olekawaii/thorn/README.md

 # asciiscripter tutorial

-ASCR is a pure lazy statically-typed functional language to generate colorful ascii animations from text files.
+ASCR is a pure statically-typed functional language to generate colorful ascii animations from text files.
 Check out some examples in the gifs/ directory.

 There is an example input output at `gifs/new.aa` `./main.sh`